How Much Could You Claim?

-One of the first questions people want to be answered is “how much could my medical claim be worth?”
-While it’s hard to answer, it’s also vital to ask.
+One of the first questions people want to an answer for is “how much could my medical claim be worth?”
+While it’s hard to answer, it’s also a particularly vital question to ask.
 You need to know whether making a claim is the right action for you.
 As hard as your medical negligence lawyer will work to limit the impact an ongoing claim has on your life, the process of claiming compensation can be intrusive, particularly if your injury is serious and ongoing.

 Before they can tell you how much to expect, your solicitor must gather evidence to prove:

 - the impact your injury has had on your life.